Historic Travel Opportunities Await

 The remnants of Europe's vibrant and tumultuous history attract millions of tourists every year, from ruined and renovated structures, to cultural events that hearken back to days of yore.
 As you're pouring over pamphlets, and cross-referencing maps, to see how much you can squeeze into each day, you're also considering the cost.
 From solo travelers to groups, the price of a cultural education can add up faster than you think, leading your wallet to financial anemia with the cumulative cost of entrance fees!

 At Auto Europe, we know you want to get the best price possible for all segments of your trip.
-We’ve got helpful tips to save on all your historical meanderings AND the guaranteed lowest prices on car rentals in Ireland and the United Kingdom!
+We've got helpful tips to save on all your historical meanderings AND the guaranteed lowest prices on car rentals in Ireland

 Maximize your budget by taking advantage of comprehensive discount passes instead of paying singular admission fees during your upcoming historic travel tour.
 These are sold at a reduced rate for most countries at both a national and city level, as it encourages vacationers and scholars alike to diversify their travel and expand their explorations.